Who can use this capability

 - Google Sheets

-After exporting a sheet or report, your browser will save it on your computer.
-It’ll store the file you exported in a folder based on your browser settings.
+After exporting a sheet or report, your browser saves it on your computer.
+It stores the file you exported in a folder based on your browser settings.

-Not everything is included with your export.
-Groupings and summary rows are excluded and attachments are dropped.
+Your export doesn't include everything.
+Groupings and summary rows are excluded, and attachments are dropped.
 To include attachments, create a backup of the sheet instead.

 To quickly locate the exported file, open the Downloads folder on your browser.
 Use the keyboard shortcut Crl+J on Windows or Command+Option+L on macOS.

-Use Send as Attachment to generate recurring exports
+Use send as an attachment to generate recurring exports

 To send yourself or others a PDF or Excel version of your sheet or report through email on a recurring schedule, see the following help articles:

-- Gantt charts are excluded: Excel doesn’t support a Gantt chart format.
-Exporting a Gantt chart to Excel will export only the task list it’s based on.
+- Gantt charts: Excel does not support a Gantt chart format.
+Exporting a Gantt chart to Excel exports only the task list it’s based on.

-- Formulas are not preserved: Due to the differences between Excel and Smartsheet formula syntax, formulas aren’t preserved on export.
+- Formulas: Due to the differences between Excel and Smartsheet formula syntax, formulas aren’t preserved.

 To work around this, remove the equal sign at the beginning of the formulas to store them as texts, and then save the sheet.
 Once you open the Excel file, you can add the equal sign back and modify the syntax to make the formulas work in Excel.

-- Comments and sheet summaries appear on separate tabs in the exported workbook
+- Comments and sheet summaries: These appear on separate tabs in the exported workbook.

-- Reports are limited to 20,000 rows: If your report has more than 20,000 rows, you can create multiple reports that pull in fewer rows and export each report as a separate Excel file.
-For more information about working with reports, see Creating Reports.
+- Reports: These are limited to 20,000 rows.
+If your report has over 20,000 rows, you can create multiple reports that pull in fewer rows and export each report as a separate Excel file.
+Learn more about creating reports.

 If a sort was applied to your report, fewer than 20,000 rows may be exported.

-- Not all column types are supported in Excel: Excel doesn’t support Dropdown, Contact List, Checkbox, and Symbols ( Harvey Balls, etc.) columns.
-When you export sheets that use these column types, only text values will be exported.
-Values in Boolean column types (Checkbox, etc.) will be exported as True or False, according to the state of the item in the cell.
+- Column types: Excel doesn't support dropdown, contact list, checkbox, and symbols (harvey balls, etc.) columns.
+When you export sheets that use these column types, only text values are exported.
+Values in boolean column types (checkbox, etc.) are exported as True or False, according to the item's state in the cell.